onDevio/docker-drcon/README.md

   environment:
     - SERVICE_IGNORE=true

 # Registrator service.
-It links to Consul to be able to call the API to de/register information about containers that come and go.
+It links to Consul to be able to call Consul's API
+# to de/register information about containers that come and go.

 registrator:
   image: gliderlabs/registrator